artghieri/The-C-Language/guide.md

 - **pointer_to_pointer** is the name of the pointer to a pointer variable.
 - **pointer_variable** is the pointer whose address you want to store in the pointer to a pointer.

-Pointer-to-pointer variables are particularly useful when working with dynamic memory allocation and multi-dimensional arrays.

 Here's an example of how to initialize a pointer to a pointer in C:

 ```c